 Kaufman began his journalism career at The Boston Globe in the early 1980s, where he won a Pulitzer Prize as part of a team examining racism and job discrimination in Boston.
 He also served as Berlin Bureau Chief of The Boston Globe.

 Kaufman is the author of two well-reviewed books, A Hole in the Heart of the World: Being Jewish in Eastern Europe and Broken Alliance: The Turbulent Times Between Blacks and Jews in America, which won the National Jewish Book Award.

 He received his BA in English from Yale University and an MA in Regional Studies–East Asia from Harvard University.

-As the director of the School of Journalism and a Professor of Journalism, Kaufman leads an accomplished team of faculty, oversees the school’s undergraduate program serving 225 students, and its growing graduate programs in journalism and media innovation.
+As the director of the School of Journalism and a Professor of Journalism, Kaufman leads an accomplished team of faculty, oversees the school’s undergraduate program serving 225 students, and its growing graduate programs in journalism, media innovation and media advocacy.